-Clarksville, TN – Many people throughout history have had many reasons to give thanks.
+Clarksville, TN – People have had many reasons to give thanks throughout history.
 Thanks is given often in joyful celebration and sometimes in solemn, even prayerful, ceremony.

 The United States has observed a national holiday for giving thanks for hundreds of years.